ppy/osu-wiki/news/2024/2024-05-28-the-followpoint-yesmydarknesss-the-master-of-osu-catch.md

 >
 > Next, I'd like to talk about how to practice.
 In rhythm games, there aren't many tips on how to improve.
 I think tips are more about how to hit special patterns, not something that applies to the whole game.
 If a "tip" applies to the entire game, then it's not really a tip anymore; it's skill.
 >
 > So, what I want to say is try to figure out the best practice method for you.
 In my case, I was spamming retries a lot, playing each hard map more than a thousand times.
-But even while spamming retries, you need to think about the reasons for your gameplay, like 'Why did I miss that pattern?' or 'Do I need to use a faster or slower rhythm?' or 'I need to memorize the position of the fruit in this part.'
+But even while spamming retries, you need to think about the reasons for your gameplay, like "Why did I miss that pattern?" or "Do I need to use a faster or slower rhythm?" or "I need to memorize the position of the fruit in this part."
 >
 > Yes, after you move past the spamming phase, you need to find your own reasons for your gameplay.
 Why did you miss?
 How do you catch the patterns?
 What rhythm should you use?
 >